-I Grew Up In A Fundamentalist Evangelical Community.
-How I "Rewired" My Brain With Poetry.
+I Grew Up In A Fundamentalist Community.
+I "Rewired" My Brain With Poetry.

 To graduate from eighth grade, I stood in front of a packed church next to the Christian school I attended and recited the entire book of James from the Bible — that’s all 108 verses, and five chapters.
 My school's curriculum emphasized teachings like the Earth being only a few thousand years old (It's actually over four billion years old) and the Bible being the best book ever.
 Me and my classmates memorized passages from the Bible for homework, and the assignments grew more ambitious each year.

 I had been memorizing Bible verses for as long as I could remember.
 Teachings like "Jesus is the only way to heaven" were on heavy rotation, along with "You’ll burn in a literal fire for eternity if you don’t get into heaven."
 Being able to show everyone my devotion by flawlessly reciting an entire book of the Bible on that warm May evening felt intoxicating.

 Now seems like the time to note there’s nothing wrong with devotion.
 What I didn’t understand back then, though, is how the fundamentalist version of any truth turns into dogma, like a miracle gone wrong where the bread turns into stone.

 In my 20s, I realized that I had been mistaken about a lot of things, but knowing I was wrong didn't mean I knew what to do about it.
 I was still reading the Bible regularly, along with books by theologians like Henri Nouwen and Dietrich Bonhoeffer.
 But it was lines from an Emily Dickinson poem that I had stumbled upon as a kid and rediscovered in grad school that haunted me: